 Noise is defined as unwanted sound and is known to have several adverse effects on people, including hearing loss, speech and sleep interference, physiological responses, and annoyance.
-Based on these known adverse effects of noise, both the state, and city governments have established criteria to protect public health and safety and to prevent the disruption of certain human activities, such as classroom instruction, communication, or sleep.
+Based on these known adverse effects of noise, federal, state, and local governments have established criteria to protect public health and safety and to prevent the disruption of certain human activities, such as classroom instruction, communication, or sleep.
 Additional information on noise and vibration fundamentals and applicable regulations are contained in Appendix C.